Biography of Henry Moore

 1928: Moore receives his first public commission from Charles Holden for the new London Transport Headquarters at St. James Park Underground Station.
 The result was the “West Wind” relief in Portland stone.
 First one man exhibition at the Warren Gallery in London.

 1929: He finishes “Reclining Figure” which was the first to indicate his own individual lyrical style.
-He moves to live in Hampstead with his new wife and becomes friends with other artists such as Barbara Hepworth, Ben Nicholson and Naum Gabo.
+He marries Irina Radetsky, a painting student at the Royal College of Art and they move to live in Hampstead.
+He becomes friends with other artists such as Barbara Hepworth, Ben Nicholson and Naum Gabo.

 1930: Moore is elected to the Seven and Five Society.

 1931: Second major exhibition at the Leicester Galleries in London.

 1932: He becomes Head of the Department of Sculpture at the Chelsea School of Art.

 1933: Moore becomes a member of Paul Nash’s Unit One Group.
 Throughout the 1930’s he had been a regular visitor to Paris and had been heavily influenced by Picasso, Arp and the sculptor Giacometti.
 He first begins taking part in surrealist activities.

 1934: He contributes to the Unit One Exhibition at the Mayor Gallery in London.

 1936: The Museum of Modern Art in New York borrows two of Moore’s sculptures including “Two Forms” 1934, in wood for their “Cubism and Abstract Art” exhibition.
 These were later purchased and became the first major Moore’s in an American collection.
 He visits Spain with his wife, notably Barcelona and Madrid to study their collections.
 He signed the manifesto urging the end of the British policy of non-intervention in Spain and attempts to go back to Spain with a group of artists including Auden to fight for the Republican’s in the Spanish Civil War but his request for permission to travel is turned down by the British Government.

 1939: He is staying in his cottage in Kingston in Kent when the Second World War breaks out.
 His teaching in Chelsea comes to an end when the college is evacuated to Northampton.